jasonheesanglee/LLM_Study/README.md

 ### Example: Building PDF ChatBot
 1. Uploading the document using Document Loader
    - Document Loader helps LLM to answer "Based on xxx.pdf page ### "
-   - Confluence, Notion pages can be imported as well if different loader is used.
+   - Confluence and Notion pages can also be imported as well if a different loader is used.
 2. Splitting Text using TextSplitter
    - Splitting PDF documents enables the LLM to find relevant information from large PDF (out of token limits).
 3. Embed to VectorStore